-- RG 000.78 Licensees become aware of potential capital raising transactions through a range of means.
+- RG 264.79 Licensees become aware of potential capital raising transactions through a range of means.
 These may include receiving a request for a proposal or being contacted directly by a company or its adviser.
-A licensee may also make an unsolicited approach to a company seeking a capital raising mandate. - RG 000.79 Before a licensee decides to submit a proposal for a mandate to the issuing company, the licensee would typically undergo an internal process to determine whether it should submit a proposal.
-We refer to this process as 'transaction vetting'.

-RG 000.80 Each licensee will have their own internal processes for determining what level of transaction vetting they undertake before submitting a proposal.
+A licensee may also make an unsolicited approach to a company seeking a capital raising mandate.
+Pre-solicitation begins once the licensee becomes aware of, or approaches a company about, a potential capital raising transaction. - RG 264.80 Before a licensee decides to submit a proposal for a mandate to the issuing company, the licensee would typically undergo an internal process to determine whether it should submit a proposal. - RG 264.81 Each licensee will have its own internal processes for determining what level of pre-solicitation activities it undertakes before deciding to submit a proposal for a capital raising transaction.
 For example, the process may involve meeting with the company, internal due diligence inquiries and discussions or, subject to appropriate controls, input from the licensee's research team.
-Refer to guidelines D2 and D3 below.
+Refer to guidelines D1 and D2 below.

-RG 000.81 Many licensees consider a research analyst's input on a company or potential transaction particularly valuable.
-Research analysts are often sector specialists and are well placed to assist in the transaction vetting process.
+- RG 264.82 Many licensees consider a research analyst's input on a company or potential transaction particularly valuable.
+Research analysts are often sector specialists and are well placed to help with the pre-solicitation process.
 Research analysts can comment on a range of factors.
-These may include the market's likely interest in and appetite for the company; an assessment of the company's operations; its board and management; the company's likely listed peer group (that is, listed entities that the research analyst believes are suitable valuation benchmarks for the company); and comment on risks to the company or the sector it operates in.

-Research analysts may be asked to provide their views or opinion on a company or transaction as part of the licensee's internal approval process in deciding to pitch on a transaction.
-This feedback should not include a discussion of valuation information as this may provide advance notice of the research analyst's valuation of the company or likely approach to valuation.
-It may also place pressure on the research analyst and affect their independence if they are required to provide their view on valuation at an early stage in a transaction when due diligence has not been completed or financial forecasts have not been settled.
-This may then commit the research analyst to a view and valuation which may be difficult to change as new information may be communicated by the licensee to the company to assist the licensee to secure a capital raising mandate.
+These may include the market's likely interest in and appetite for the company; an assessment of the company's operations; its board and management; the company's likely listed peer group (i.e. listed entities that the research analyst believes are suitable valuation benchmarks for the company); and comment on risks to the company or the sector it operates in. - RG 264.83 Research analysts may be asked to provide their views or opinion on a company or transaction as part of the licensee's pre-solicitation process in deciding to pitch on a transaction.
+This feedback can include a discussion of valuation information subject to the controls set out in guideline D1 below. - RG 264.84 Licensees will need to determine whether it is appropriate to obtain input from a research analyst during pre-solicitation.
+If this results in the research analyst obtaining inside information about a listed company (e.g. a competitor, supplier or customer of the issuing company) the research analyst should follow the licensee's internal procedure for handling inside information, including wall-crossing and not producing research or providing commentary on the listed company until the information is generally available to the market.
+Additional care should be taken when involving research analysts in transactions that relate to listed companies (unless they are wall-crossed) as the likelihood of obtaining inside information is increased.